France and Bulgaria

 Visits

 President Macron received Prime Minister Borisov on 6 June 2017.
-His visit to Varna on 25 August 2017 was one of his first bilateral visits after taking office, during which he met with President Radev and Mr Borisov.
-He then met Mr Radev in Paris on 4 December 2017.
+The French President’s visit to Varna on 25 August 2017 was one of the first bilateral visits after he took office, during which he met with President Radev and Mr Borisov.
+He then met Mr Radev in Paris on 4 December 2017 and again on 23 January 2020 and 2 December 2021 on the sidelines of the European Parliament tribute to Valéry Giscard d’Estaing.

 Ambassadors

-- French Ambassador in Sofia: Florence Robine (since September 2019)
+French Ambassador in Sofia: Joël Meyer (since November 2022)

 Economic relations